-- Disconnect negative cable 3 of the battery. - Disconnect the positive cable 4 of the battery. - Take the battery and battery case 6 out of the battery compartment.
+- Disconnect negative cable 3 from the battery. - Disconnect positive cable 4 from the battery. - Take the battery and battery case 6 out of the battery compartment.

-16.3 Installing the battery
+16.3 Installing the battery 4

 Risk of injury Battery acid and battery gases cause serious chemical burns.